Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/gen-montesinos/unit-description.md

 ### Public Structures

-#### Montesinos Generator Config Structure
+#### Montesinos Generator Configuration Structure

-The config structure contains the data needed for generating a set of algebraic tangle trees from a collection of lists of twist vectors.
+The configuration structure contains the data needed for generating a set of algebraic tangle trees from a collection of lists of twist vectors.

 This includes: